Courses and Programs

 Transfer Programs

 Our transfer degree programs are designed to parallel the first two years of study at four-year colleges and universities, allowing Bucks students to set their sights anywhere to attain advanced degrees.
-Because the receiving institution determines the acceptance of transfer credits, students who plan to go on for a bachelor's degree should talk with our transfer counselors before registering for courses.
+Because the receiving institution determines the acceptance of transfer credits, students who plan to go on for a bachelor's degree should talk with our transfer and planning team before registering for courses.

 Occupational Programs